What is E-Waste and Why Is E-Waste Recycling So Important?

 • Washing machines

-E-waste recycling is an important issue that affects not only our environment, but also our health and economy.
-By properly recycling e-waste with CheckSammy, you can help conserve valuable natural resources, prevent pollution, create jobs, and stimulate the economy.
+E-waste recycling is an important issue that affects not only our environment but also our health and economy.
+By properly recycling toxic e-waste with CheckSammy, you can help conserve valuable natural resources, prevent pollution, create jobs, and stimulate the economy.
 If you’re ready to get rid of old electronic devices, contact us today to see how we can help.

 Continue reading